The average person spends about 1 to 1.5 years of their life sitting on a toilet.

 You'll Spend Over a Year of Your Life on the Toilet

 The math is surprisingly straightforward.
-Most people visit the bathroom six to eight times per day, spending roughly five minutes per visit.
-That adds up to about 30 minutes daily.
+Most people visit the toilet four to seven times per day, spending roughly five minutes per visit.
+That adds up to about 20 to 35 minutes daily.
 Over an 80-year lifespan, those minutes pile up into months, then years.

-Office bathrooms get their own statistics.
-The average worker spends just under 14 minutes per day in workplace toilets—about 56 hours per year.
-That's a full work week spent in the company restroom.
-Some workplace wellness experts actually recommend these breaks as essential mental health moments during stressful workdays.
+Office bathrooms have their own culture.
+A survey found the average worker spends just under 14 minutes per day in workplace toilets — about 56 hours per year.
+That's more than a full working week spent in the company restroom annually.
+Some workplace wellness experts actually frame these breaks as essential mental health moments during stressful workdays, which is a generous way of describing scrolling Twitter in a cubicle.

-So next time someone complains you're taking too long, you can remind them: you're just keeping pace with the global average.
-Everyone's spending roughly a year of their life in there.
+So next time someone complains you're taking too long, remind them: over a lifetime, everyone spends roughly a year or more in there.
 You might as well make it comfortable.

 Frequently Asked Questions